-Puan Anita Abu Bakar is the Founder and President of the Mental Illness Awareness & Support Association (MIASA), a Mental Health advocacy and peer support group based in Petaling Jaya.
-As Anita was born and raised overseas, she subsequently pursued her tertiary education in the United States.
-She obtained a Bachelor Degree in Computer Information Systems, with a minor in Management Information Systems.
-Upon her return to Malaysia, Anita pursued a career path as an investment banker, and worked in the corporate field for over 10 years.
-She also holds an MBA in Islamic Banking and Finance from the International Islamic University of Malaysia (IIUM)
+Puan Anita Abu Bakar is the Founder and President of the Mental Illness Awareness & Support Association (MIASA).
+She is a strong and known advocate for Mental Health and social issues in Malaysia and internationally.
+She initiated the first Peer-led Mental Health Advocacy and Support Group in Malaysia.
+As Anita was born and raised overseas, she subsequently pursued her tertiary education at Tulsa University, Oklahoma in the United States.
+She obtained a bachelor’s degree in Computer Information Systems, with a minor in Management Information Systems.
+Upon her return to Malaysia, Anita pursued a career path as an Investment banker, and worked in the corporate field for over 10 years.
+She also holds an MBA in Islamic Banking and Finance from the International Islamic University of Malaysia (IIUM).

-Anita has been a guest speaker and panelist in many conferences and programmes such as the Good Practice Services: Promoting Human Rights & Recovery in Mental Health 2019 in Trieste, Italy where she presented on ‘No Restraint’, The Bali Plenary in Bali for TCI Asia Pacific presenting MIASA’s works and spirituality, the Symposium on Psycho-Social Disabilities for IIUM talking about ‘Stigma, Self-Harm and Suicidal Thoughts from the Islamic Perspective’, the International Asean & Psychology conference, the Malaysian Conference of Psychological Medicine, the International Muslim conference, BeingMe Islamic Conference, the Mentari Family Link programme including TCI Asia Pacific’s roundtable discussion, Pfizer Up John’s Hearts and Minds ASEAN NCD Connexions Roundtable in Bangkok, IYRES Technical Working Group where she led the Health team and more.
+Puan Anita doesn’t stop there, she is also very involved in educating the public and making herself & peers heard via her participation as a guest speaker and panelist in many conferences and programmes nationally and internationally including the Good Practice Services: Promoting Human Rights & Recovery in Mental Health 2019 in Trieste, Italy where she presented on ‘No Restraint’, The Bali Plenary in Bali for TCI Asia Pacific presenting MIASA’s works and spirituality, the Symposium on Psycho-Social Disabilities for IIUM talking about ‘Stigma, Self-Harm and Suicidal Thoughts from the Islamic Perspective’, the International Asean & Psychology conference on Stigma and Mental Health, the Malaysian Conference on Psychological Medicine on Recovery and MIASA’s Supported Employment Programme, Partnerships in Change, NCDs in Focus, Hearts and Minds ASEAN NCD Connexions Roundtable in Bangkok, organised by Viatris, the International Muslim conference, BeingMe Islamic Conference, the Mentari Family Link programme. and was the first Mental Health group to ever present in Parliament on Mental Health, gaps and solutions moving forward.

-In December 2019, MIASA achieved another milestone for Malaysia by organizing the International Mental Health Recovery Conference 2019, which she spearheaded with the support of TCI Asia Pacific.
-This conference concluded with the Malaysian stakeholder meeting, which resulted in firm resolutions agreed upon by all present.
-Recently, MIASA became a pioneer in shaping the mental health ecosystem towards a recovery model approach by establishing the ‘The Orchid Clubhouse’, which serves as a crisis management and activity center made available for all.
+In December 2019, MIASA achieved another milestone for Malaysia by organizing the International Mental Health Recovery Conference 2019 with the theme “Experts by Experience”, which she spearheaded with the support of TCI Global.
+This conference concluded with the Malaysian stakeholder meeting, which resulted in firm resolutions agreed upon by all stakeholders present.
+MIASA later on became part of the Steering Committee for TCI Global.